pascalpp/backbone-marionette-overview/presentation.md

 });
 ```

-Note that there is no `render` method;<br>Marionette.ItemView provides that for us.
+Note that we don’t have to define a `render` method.

 !

 #### Using Marionette.ItemView
-## Instantiate the view with a model and show it
+# Instantiate the view with a model and show it

+[reveal]

 ```js
 var PersonView = require('./person_view');